-Our proposed expansion of Sandy Lake - Sackville River Regional Park is 1,800 acres of rich ecosystem that stretches between the Hammonds Plains Road and the Sackville River, encompassing the lands and rivers between Sandy, Marsh and Jack Lakes and the Sackville River.
-It has been recognized for nearly five decades, provincially, municipally and locally, and in multiple reports and studies, to be a unique landscape worth protecting.
-Community efforts plus some twists of fate have allowed these lands to remain largely in good condition, and other twists of fate have caused protective processes to fall short.
+Our Coalition proposes expansion of Sandy Lake Park by an additional 1,800 acres of rich ecosystems that stretch between the Hammonds Plains Road and the Sackville River.
+This area encompasses the lands and rivers between Sandy, Marsh and Jack Lakes and the Sackville River.
+It has been recognized for nearly five decades, provincially, municipally and locally, and in multiple reports and studies, as a unique landscape worth protecting.
+Community efforts have allowed these lands and waters to remain largely in good condition, and but twists of fate have caused protective processes to fall short.

 Here are the main reasons to protect the area: